 - Payment and Recognition for Public Involvement: there are a number of ways to recognise the contributions of members of the public who are actively involved in research.
 Link to guides and practical advice on payment and non-monetary methods for recognising the time, skills and expertise provided by members of the public here.

-- Involve also has examples online to illustrate how researchers are involving members of the public in their NIHR funding applications and explores the views of the researchers on the impact public involvement has had on the development of their research funding application.
+- Involve also has examples online to illustrate how researchers are involving members of the public in their NIHR funding applications and explore the views of the researchers on the impact public involvement has had on the development of their research funding application.

 The NIHR Research Design Service (RDS) network provides help for researchers to prepare proposals for submission to NIHR and other national, peer-reviewed funding competitions for applied health or social care research by providing expert advice on research design and methodology.